Infinity Parser: Layout Aware Reinforcement Learning for Scanned Document Parsing: Experiments

 \subsection{Ablation Study}

 We perform ablation experiments to evaluate the individual contributions of our three core design choices: (1) data quality verification and (2) multi-aspect rewards.
 We report all ablation results using two primary evaluation metrics: Overall\textsuperscript{Edit} and Overall\textsuperscript{Cat.}.
 Overall\textsuperscript{Edit} represents the average edit-based overall score across English and Chinese pages, as shown in Table~\ref{result_label1}.
-In contrast, Overall\textsuperscript{Cat.} reflects the mean category-level performance across nine types of scanned documents pages, following the same evaluation setting as Table 10 in the Appendix.
-To save computational resources, the ablation studies are conducted on a randomly selected subset of 22K samples, rather than using the full 55K dataset as in the final results.
+In contrast, Overall\textsuperscript{Cat.} reflects the mean category-level performance across nine types of scanned document pages, following the same evaluation setting as Table 9 in the Appendix.

-\textbf{Effect of Data Validity} Table \ref{tab:sft_data_scale} highlights two important findings regarding data effectiveness and the limitations of the SFT paradigm.
-First, increasing the size of training data improves performance in terms of Overall\textsuperscript{Cat.}, which drops significantly from 0.257 at 5k to 0.166 at 22k, confirming the value of larger datasets in enhancing content categorization accuracy.
-However, the Overall\textsuperscript{Edit} metric shows a non-monotonic trend: while initial gains are observed from 5k to 10k, performance begins to degrade as the dataset size increases further.
-This suggests that beyond a certain point, the SFT paradigm struggles to maintain structural precision, possibly due to the lack of layout-aware supervision, revealing its limitations in scaling for layout-sensitive document parsing.

-As shown in Table~\ref{tab:synthetic_vs_pseudo}, we evaluate the impact of data scale on RL training with layout-aware rewards.
-The zero-shot baseline performs worst, highlighting the importance of training data.
-From 5k to 15k, category error steadily decreases and edit distance improves, indicating better generalization.
-At 22k, performance peaks, though minor edit distance fluctuations suggest possible noise.
-These results show that scaling data enhances RL’s structural modeling capabilities.

-especially in Overall\textsuperscript{Cat.} (0.155), suggesting that the structural precision of synthetic documents enhances the diversity and complexity offered by real-world samples.
-These results highlight the importance of leveraging both data sources to achieve robust and layout-aware document understanding.